 Parents, how many of these financial lessons did your college student learn from you?

-- Keep track of your money so you know you’re not spending more than you have.
+- Keep track of your money so you know where it’s going.

 - Never carry a balance on a credit card.

-- Save some of your money for a rainy day.
+- Save some of your money for unexpected purchases.

 - Shop around for the best price.

 - Before you buy something significant, sleep on it.

 Talking with your child, early and often, is a big factor in preparing for the academic and social aspects of college.
 Experts recommend that parents take this same approach when it comes to the financial aspects of college.

 Do you talk to your college student about financial matters?
 Choose one of the following answers:

 - Yes, we talk once every month or so.